 This guide is updated continuously to provide the most current information.

 Over the course of the first few years of playing Star Wars: Destiny, we have had the opportunity to talk with quite a few players as they are getting into Star Wars: Destiny.
 Most end up asking a similar question… what do I buy to start playing Star Wars: Destiny?
 If you are currently asking that question, you are in the right place!

 First, get the Two-Player Game

 If you have not already, check out the beginning of this series to learn how to play the game!

 Now, assuming it looks appealing (as it should) and you want to try it out for yourself, the best option is the Two-Player Game.
 It features iconic characters from Force Awakens (Rey, Poe Dameron, Kylo Ren, and Captain Phasma), two pre-built decks that are ideal for teaching the basic mechanics, cardboard tokens, and, of course, the rules.
 You simply open the box, grab a friend, family member, or stranger, and start playing.

-While the Two-Player Game is the easiest place to start, some of us are more drawn to different characters or time periods.
+While the Two-Player Game is the easiest place to start, you may be more drawn to different characters or time periods.
 Luckily, Destiny is a customizable game, which means that you have a variety of options when choosing which characters you want to play and which cards you want to put in your deck!

 For an original trilogy experience, you can opt to jump in with the Luke Skywalker and Boba Fett starter decks instead.
 If you buy one of each, you essentially have the same setup as the Two-Player Game, just with different characters and cards.